statemindio/fang/README.md

 # Vyper Structure aware fuzzing

 ## Install dependencies
-Before installing the main the necessary pithon libs it's required to install:
+Before installing the main, the necessary Python libs are required to install:
 `cmake` >= 3.20
 `python3.10`
 Once the requirements above are satisfied, run